How To Apply

 - Due to strict immigration policies, we strongly advise that all completed international application packages be submitted at least 8 weeks prior to the program start date of any session to ensure admissions consideration for your session of choice.

 - A student visa issued by the U.S. Department of State is required to study at the Institute, and a commitment to a Full-Time program of 22 hours per week for a minimum of 12 weeks is required.
 See the description of Film and Acting Programs for New York and Los Angeles for more details.
-The NY campus requires accepted students to obtain an F-1 Academic student visa, while the LA campus requires accepted students to obtain an M-1 Vocational student visa.
+The New York campus requires accepted students to obtain an F-1 Academic student visa, while the West Hollywood campus requires accepted students to obtain an M-1 Vocational student visa.

 - International students may not work while studying in the U.S.